 If you ever get the opportunity to visit County Sligo, you may spot the Triquetra in a beautiful man-made design in natural surroundings.

-The sylvan Trinity Knot is an impressive example of woodland art and was planted by the McCabe family in the 1980s.
+The sylvan Trinity Knot, or Celtic knot, is an impressive example of woodland art and was planted by the McCabe family in the 1980s.
 It can be viewed from the nearby N16 Sligo to Manorhamilton road on the slopes of the Tomór mountain.

-The prominence of the Triquetra triple knot illustrates just how significant the symbol has been for Irish people and the influence of Celtic culture and imagery has managed to enjoy impressive longevity here.
+The prominence of the Triquetra triple knot illustrates just how significant the symbol has been for Irish cultures, people, and belief systems.
+The influence of Celtic culture and imagery has managed to enjoy impressive longevity here.